matzpersson/laravel-intellipharm/readme.md

 php artisan serve
 ````

 You should now be able to browse this app on http://localhost:8000.
-You will need to register first and then login to see the CRUD application.